Available with Workflow Manager license.

 - Tracking the tasks that have been temporarily halted

-ArcGIS Workflow Manager for Server service
+Enable ArcGIS Workflow Manager (Classic) Server

 Integration with Portal for ArcGIS

-Workflow Manager supports Portal for ArcGIS authentication in addition to the existing authentication methods supported by the web app.
-With Workflow Manager running within a federated Portal for ArcGIS/ArcGIS Server environment, the web app can leverage the users from the portal store.
+Workflow Manager (Classic) supports Portal for ArcGIS authentication in addition to the existing authentication methods supported by the web app.
+With Workflow Manager (Classic) running within a federated Portal for ArcGIS/ArcGIS Server environment, the web app can leverage the users from the portal store.
 The identity store for your portal defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.

 In the portal store, members belong to a Portal for ArcGIS Organization, and the username is as defined in the portal.
 The members are managed in the portal, the profile cannot be edited, and members are assigned to groups in the Workflow Manager Administrator and inherit the privileges based on the Workflow Manager groups.